General knowledge about health and medicine increases all the time. A relatively new area in individualized medicine today is pharmacogenomics.

 How Genes Affect Your Response to Medicine

 What happens if this process and the treatments that follow do not bring results?
 In some cases, the health condition can even deteriorate.
-In such a case we have a way forward, which will bring us as close as possible to the cure and restoration of good health.
-It is called pharmacogenomics and is a part of precision and personalized medicine today.
+Then we have a way forward, which will bring us as close as possible to the cure and restoration of good health.
+A part of precision and personalized medicine worth understanding is pharmacogenomics.

 In other words, we can have a tailor-made treatment for each person or for a group of patients with the same or very similar genetic predisposition in relation to the reaction to a particular medicine.